markusrenoldner/science-notes/Axiomatic vs informal set theory.md

 ## Informal definition of a set
-"a set is a collection of elements"
+"a set is a collection of elements";

-notation in mathematics:
+notation:
 $$ M = \{a,b,c,d\}$$